IBM-Blockchain-Archive/marbles/README.md

 **Chaincode** - Chaincode is Hyperledger Fabric speak for smart contracts.
 It defines the assets and all rules about assets.

 **Assets** - An asset is an entity that exists in the ledger.
 It’s a key value pair.
 In the context of marbles this is a marble, or a marble owner.

 Let’s look at the operations involved when creating a new marble.

 1. The first thing that happens in marbles is registering our admin `user` with our network's `CA`.
 If successful, the `CA` will send Marbles enrollment certificates that the SDK will store for us in our local file system.
 1. When the admin creates a new marble from the user interface the SDK will create an invocation transaction.
 1. The create marble transaction gets built as a `proposal` to invoke the chaincode function `init_marble()`.
 1. Marbles (via the SDK) will send this `proposal` to a `peer` for endorsement.
 1. The `peer` will simulate the transaction by running the Go function `init_marble()` and record any changes it attempted to write to the `ledger`.
 1. If the function returns successfully the `peer` will endorse the `proposal` and send it back to Marbles.
 Errors will also be sent back, but the `proposal` will not be endorsed.
 1. Marbles (via the SDK), will then send the endorsed `proposal` to the `orderer`.
 1. The `orderer` will organize a sequence of `proposals` from the whole network.
 It will check the sequence of transactions is valid by looking for transactions that conflict with each other.
 Any transactions that cannot be added to the block because of conflicts will be marked as errors.
 The `orderer` will broadcast the new block to the peers of the network.
 1. Our `peer` will receive the new block and validate it by looking at various signatures and hashes.
 It is then finally committed to the `peer's` `ledger`.
 1. At this point the new marble exists in our ledger and should soon exist in all peer's ledgers.

 # SDK Deeper Dive
 Now lets see how we interface with the Fabric Client SDK.
-Most of the configuration options can be found in `/config/blockchain_creds_tls.json`.
+Almost all of the configuration options can be found in our "connection profile" (aka cp).
+Your connection profile might be coming from a file such as`/config/blockchain_creds_tls.json`, or it might be from an environmental variable.
+If you are unsure which, check the logs when marbles starts.
+You will either see `Loaded connection profile from an environmental variable` or `Loaded connection profile file <some name here>`.
-This file list the hostname (or ip) and port of various components of our blockchain network.
+The cp is JSON and it has the hostname (or ip) and port of various components of our blockchain network.
-The `helper` functions will retrieve IPs and ports from the configuration file.
+The `connection_profile_lib` found in the `./utils` folder, has functions to retrieve data for the SDK.

 ### Configure SDK:
 First action is to enroll the admin.
 Look at the following code snippet on enrollment.
 There are comments/instructions below the code.